What are Accrued Liabilities?

 Credit expense payable

-Accrued Liabilities Journal Entry Step 2:- when payment is made
+Step 2:- when payment is made

-In the next accounting period when payment is made, you need to reverse the original entry which has been passed before in the books of accounts.
+In the next accounting period, when payment is made, you need to reverse the original entryReverse The Original EntryReversing entries refer to those journal entries passed in the current accounting period to offset the entries for outstanding expenses and accrued income recorded in the immediately preceding accounting period., passed in the books of accounts.
 To reverse the transaction, debit the accrued liability account.
 The debit will decrease liability and credit cash or bank account because you paid the expense in cash.
-It will decrease the assets also.
+However, it will decrease the assets also.

 Debit expense payable